-Faithfully ministering the Word through worship, prayer and community outreach.
+Faithfully ministering the Word and Sacraments through worship, prayer and community outreach.

 On October 10th, 1961 a letter was sent to the Diocese to petition for Mission Status.
 On October 12th: Bishop C. Avery Mason granted Mission Status to St. John the Divine under its first Vicar, The Very Rev. Francis W. Fowler with expectations that Rev. Eugene McCrary, Missionary Curate on staff at All Saints’ Church, Wichita Falls, would handle ministrations and work in the Mission.
 And so the journey began.